 - tax implications and characteristics of splittable payments

 - CGT and stamp duty relief

 - related issue - blended families and fixed pensions.

-Matthew Andruchowycz is a Principal in the Business Transactions and Advice practice at DMAW Lawyers.
+Matthew Andruchowycz, CTA, is a Principal in the Business Transactions and Advice Practice at DMAW Lawyers.
 He is a taxation and superannuation specialist working primarily with accountants, financial planners, bankers, business owners and high net wealth individuals on commercial transactions and taxation and superannuation matters including disputes.

 - Current at